 Pneumonia remains one of the leading causes of morbidity and mortality in the United States, especially in older adults and in those with underlying chronic disease.
-It is the leading cause of death from infectious disease and the eighth most common cause of death overall in the United States (along with influenza) [52].
+It was the leading cause of death from infectious disease (before COVID-19) and is the 13th most common cause of death overall in the United States (along with influenza) [52].
 It is estimated that 4 million episodes of pneumonia are diagnosed in the United States every year, with a total of 30 million days of disability [53; 54].
-The World Health Organization (WHO) estimates that 54 million people die from pneumonia every year, with a bimodal distribution of mortality, with peaks in children younger than 5 years of age and adults older than 75 years of age [55].
-Worldwide, pneumonia killed an estimated 808,694 children younger than 5 years of age in 2017, with the majority of these deaths occurring in South Asia and sub-Saharan Africa [56].
-These are surprising statistics given the advent of broadspectrum antibiotics, a multivalent pneumococcal vaccine, and sophisticated hospital care.
+The World Health Organization (WHO) estimates that 2.6 million people die from pneumonia every year, with a bimodal distribution of mortality, with peaks in children younger than 5 years of age and adults older than 75 years of age [55].
+Worldwide, pneumonia killed an estimated 740,180 children younger than 5 years of age in 2019, with the majority of these deaths occurring in South Asia and sub-Saharan Africa [56].
+These are surprising statistics given the advent of broad-spectrum antibiotics, multivalent pneumococcal vaccines, and sophisticated hospital care.

-The elderly have the highest rates of CAP in the United States [57; 58; 59].
+Older adults have the highest rates of CAP in the United States [57; 58; 59].
 Aging is associated with a variety of declines in immune function (immune senescence) and prevalent comorbidities.
-As a result, the elderly constitute the largest immunocompromised population in the United States, putting them at risk for new infectious agents.
+As a result, older adults constitute the largest immunocompromised population in the United States, putting them at risk for new infectious agents.
 Pathogens that are not typical causative agents of pneumonia must be considered as possible etiologic agents in the elderly.
 As a result, older adults are more likely to have CAP caused by a resistant organism or tuberculosis and to require hospital admission [60].